Updated: Dec 12, 2022

 uncharacteristic willingness to come close to the photographer; and or

 It does occasionally happen that photographers capture birds engaging in these behaviours naturally, such as during a territorial dispute with another male.
 Therefore, you can't make a judgement from one or two images of birds exhibiting those signs.
-However, if a particular photographer has many images of birds exhibiting the above behaviours, consistently fails to explain the circumstances of the images, and/or many of those images are of rare or normally secretive birds out in the open on or bespoke branches, then it is a very reasonable assumption to make that he or she is regularly using call playback. #donotlike #unfollow
+However, if a particular photographer has many images of birds exhibiting the above behaviours, consistently fails to explain the circumstances of the images, and/or many of those images are of rare or normally secretive birds sitting up on bespoke branches with clear backgrounds, then it is a very reasonable assumption to make that he or she is regularly using call playback. #donotlike #unfollow

-One of the sad consequences of the over use of call playback in bird photography, is that we are only seeing images of birds in alert postures, rather than engaging in natural, relaxed behaviours.
+One of the sad consequences of the over use of call playback in bird photography, is that we are only seeing images of birds in alert postures (ie stressed birds), rather than engaging in natural, relaxed behaviours.
 In Australia, the vast majority of grasswren (a shy, often elusive, bird) images appear to be taken using call playback.
 The result is that we rarely see images, like the one below, of two birds having a sand bath.

 Examples of Stressed Bird Images